LoganArnett/AngularStrap-Demo-Thinkful/README.md

 ### Setup Instructions:

+1. Fork the repo and then clone it locally
+2.
-1. Clone the repo locally: `git clone https://github.com/LoganArnett/AngularStrap-Demo-Thinkful.git` and then run `bower install` to bring in the dependencies
+2. After its cloned run `bower install` to bring in the dependencies

-2. Checkout the [AngularStrap Docs](http://mgcrea.github.io/angular-strap/) and get started!
+3. Checkout the [AngularStrap Docs](http://mgcrea.github.io/angular-strap/) and get started!